pyvista/pyvista/doc/source/user-guide/jupyter/pythreejs.rst

-You can use this backend to display PyVista scenes directly within a jupyter notebook, create interactive web documentation, or even export to standalone HTML pages.
+You can use this backend to display PyVista scenes directly within a jupyter notebook, create interactive web documentation, or even export to standalone html pages.

 .. note::
    This backend has better support and features than the ``ipygany`` backend, but is still missing support for vtk widgets and some features (like scalar bars and labels).
 See :ref:`pythreejs_caveats`.

 PyVista Wrapping
 ~~~~~~~~~~~~~~~~
 Plotting scenes from pyvista are automatically serialized to a
 three.js scene when using the ``pythreejs`` backend.
 This can be
 enabled globally with :func:`pyvista.set_jupyter_backend` or by
 setting it in :func:`pyvista.Plotter.show`.